 “It has helped me understand others wherever they are in life,” he says.
 “It’s improved my faith.
 It’s improved my health.
 I’ve become a better man for it.”

 Corley, featured in a video by The Storehouse, is a part of the equation of numerous volunteers who help multiply hope for thousands of neighbors in need in Collin County.
 He is also Local Profile’s Local Hero for North Texas Giving Day.

 Now more than ever, nonprofits need consistent funding, because those that they serve are in great need.
-On Thursday, Sept.
-17, The Storehouse is participating in Communities Foundation of Texas’ North Texas Giving Day, a one-day online giving extravaganza for the region.
+The Storehouse is participating in Communities Foundation of Texas’ North Texas Giving Day, a one-day online giving extravaganza for the region.

 Despite the challenges of COVID-19, The Storehouse along with the help of the caring members of the community, has continued meeting the growing needs in the community.

 Just a month after The Storehouse moved in February, 2020 into its new space off Mira Vista Boulevard, the impact of the pandemic was evident.
 The number of families seeking food assistance grew from 770 families (2,748 individuals) in January, to 2,369 families (8,840 individuals) in April, sustaining at 1,336 families (5,263 individuals) in July.